-Business Minor (M074)
+Business Minor (RSM-MN-002)

-The Business Minor provides students with a broad understanding of business theory, practices, and applications within the fields of marketing, accounting, finance, operations, and ethics.
+The Business minor provides students with a broad understanding of business theory, practices, and applications within the fields of marketing, accounting, finance, operations, and ethics.
 This minor is beneficial to students of all majors who envision careers that require a foundational knowledge of business principles.

 Students majoring in International Studies - International Business, Business Psychology and/or Business Economics cannot declare a minor in business.
 Likewise, students who have declared the Business minor cannot declare the Entrepreneurship and Innovation minor due to an overlap of upper-division core requirements.